 Windows 10 System Restore Point is, windows feature that creates snapshots of certain files and information before critical operations such as updates or software installations take place.
 And performing System Restore allows windows users to go back to a previous working state, where windows working smoothly without affecting any documents.
 This is a great first step when you’re trying to fix a major problem in Windows.
-Here in this post we have steps to create and perform a system restore on windows 10, 8.1 and 7.
+Here in this post, we have steps to create and perform a system restore on windows 10, 8.1 and 7.

 - 1 What System restore in windows 10

 - 2 Why the System restore point is Important?

 - 3 How To Create Windows 10 System Restore point

 - 4 How to do a system restore on windows 10?

 - 5 How to do Windows System Restore from boot